 We begin with our public response to having been cancelled by the editor of the journal in which the article appeared.
-Intermingled throughout our response, and laid out clearly below it, are links to our original article, its two formal rebuttals and our responses to them, and the Editorial Note.
+Intermingled throughout our response, and laid out clearly below it, are links to the original article, its two formal rebuttals and our responses to them, and the Editorial Note.

-OUR RESPONSE TO THE ENERGIES EDITORIAL NOTE
+OUR RESPONSE To THE ENERGIES

 This is our response to the note that the Editor-in-Chief of Energies permanently attached to our article, “Through the Eye of a Needle: An Eco-Heterodox Perspective on the Renewable Energy Transition,” on January 26, 2022, six months after the article’s publication.